yukichigai/yyc2swp/README.md

 Thanks also to bbgdzxng1 for sharing the lost version 3.8 of CCASDI.

 # Changelog

+1.2 Add option to disable bold for generated subtitles.
+Add option to override font used for subtitles.
+Font designation must use _ instead of space due to parsing, e.g. Courier Prime would be specified with "-fnCourier_Prime".
+Fix an issue with TTML/SMPTE-TT generation which could cause an infinite loop when generating multi-line subtitles.
+Allow conversion to continue when detecting a negative time code in input file when the Error Correction option is enabled.
+Add option to override font size in generated subtitles (-fsXX, e.g. ""-fs32")

 1.1 Modify SCC parsing to account for blank lines that have more than just a newline to ensure default channel detection functions correctly.
 Also change SCC parsing to account for byte pairs sperated by multiple spaces.
 Add parsing of Flashing Text Tag to SCC decoding (whoops).
 Add Error Correction command line option to correct or ignore errors in input files and continue processing when possible.